Rules to Better CRM for Users - 25 Rules

 There are a few different ways of booking developers for project work, either via Outlook or the browser.

-- Note: if you're booking for someone else, just have them in the To box of the appointment.
-If you're booking yourself AND someone else, have both of you in the To box.
+Note: If you're booking for someone else, just have them in the "To:" field of the appointment.
+If you're booking yourself AND someone else, have both of you in the To box

 - Invite the client as optional.
 If you do this, also make it a Teams Meeting and add your email signature